Can I Walk the Camino Alone? Camino for Solo Travellers

 Disconnecting on the Camino

-A key motivation for many to walk the Camino nowadays is the chance to disconnect from technology and set their own walking pace.
+A key motivation for many to walk the Camino de Santiago nowadays is the chance to disconnect from technology and set their own walking pace.
 In a world saturated with mobile phones, social media, and games, the Camino offers an escape to nature and a break from constant digital interruptions.

 Personal Reflection and Growth